anna-marie-vos/Lighting-Talks/README.md

 # Node-Strict-mode

 # Task runner - gulp
+* Gulp is a build system.
+It helps to automate your front end workflow.
-* This is a npm module that helps automate painful workflow related tasks
+** This is a npm module that helps automate painful workflow related tasks